+Alternate method:

 For comments on the USACE Revit Templates, use the following ProjNet website to provide feedback to the development team.
 The Quick Add and Key Access allow users to log in to add comments about the specific template disciplines.
 New users will need to create an account (free) and can use the Quick Add key access to enter comments.
 There are separate key codes for accessing the individual disciplines.